-There are seven main elements to our policy:
+There are eight main elements to our policy:

-- Providing a safe environment in which children can learn and develop. - Ensuring we practice safe recruitment in checking the suitability of staff and volunteers to work with children. - Developing and then implementing procedures for identifying and reporting cases, or suspected cases of abuse in and outside of school. - Supporting pupils who have social care involvement in accordance with his/her child in need plan, child protection plan or are subject to Local Authority Care. - Raising awareness of safeguarding children, child protection processes and equipping children with the skills needed to keep them safe in and outside of school. - Working in partnership with agencies and safeguarding partners in the 'best interest of the child'.

-• Ensuring we have appropriate policies and procedures to deal with child-on-child sexual violence and sexual harassment and is either included within the main policy or added as an appendix.
+- Providing a safe environment in which children can learn and develop. - Ensuring we practice safe recruitment in checking the suitability of staff and volunteers to work with children. - Developing and then implementing procedures for identifying and reporting cases, or suspected cases of abuse in and outside of school. - Supporting pupils who have social care involvement in accordance with his/her child in need plan, child protection plan or are subject to Local Authority Care. - Raising awareness of safeguarding children, child protection processes and equipping children with the skills needed to keep them safe in and outside of school. - Recognising early help is the best way to support children by providing support as soon as a problem emerges at any point in a child's life. - Working in partnership with agencies and safeguarding partners in the 'best interest of the child'. - Ensuring we have appropriate policies and procedures to deal with child-on-child sexual violence and sexual harassment and is either included within the main policy or added as an appendix.